 Testing Requirements for Nebraska Alternative Certification

 In most cases, candidates for Nebraska alternative teacher certification must pass a content-area exam to prove competency in their endorsement area(s).
-Some pathways may also require candidates to pass the Praxis I Core Academic Skills exam.
+Some pathways may also require candidates to pass the Praxis Core Academic Skills for Educators exam.
 Refer to the Nebraska Department of Education for the current exam process for your intended route to licensure.

 Transferring Teaching Licenses from Another State